Anodising & Powder Coating

 Anodising-diagram

-Comparison Table
+Surface Finishing Comparison Table

-Gloss Range 20 – 90 10 – 80 10 – 80 25 – 60
+Gloss Range 20 – 90 10 – 90 10 – 90 25 – 70

-Flexibility ² Fair Good Good ³ Good
+Flexibility ² Fair Good Good ³ Good ³

-Years to First Chalk 10 years 3 - 5 years ⁴ 5 - 10 years 10 - 15 years
+Years to First Chalk 10 – 15 years 3 – 5 years ⁴ 8 - 10 years 10 - 15 years

-Mortar Stain Yes Possible Possible Possible
+Mortar Stain ⁵ Yes Possible Possible Possible

-Service Life (Guide Only) 15 - 20 years 10 years 15 - 20 years 20+ years
+Guide to Service Life 15 – 20 years 10 years 15 – 20 years 20+ years

-Coating Thickness (Microns) 10, 15, 20 or 25 60 – 80 60 – 80 50 – 80
+Dry Film Build (Microns) 10, 15, 20 & 25 60 – 80 60 – 80 50 – 80

-Pre-treatment Caustic etch or Polish Chromate Chromate Chromate
+Pretreatment Caustic etch or polish Chromate Chromate Chromate

 Touch Up No Yes Yes Yes

-Relevant Standard & Specification AS 1231 AS 3715 AS 3715 AAMA 605.3
+Specification AS 1231 AS 3715 &

-Notes: ¹ Resistance to minor damage during transport (rubbing) and general handling/processing.
-Excludes scratches. ² Suitability for folding and rolling post-finishing, particularly relevant for aluminium sheet for flashings etc. ³ Electro and Precious colours are not recommended if post finish fabrication (eg. rolling, folding, bending etc.) is required. ⁴ For bright colours (ie. those with high levels of colour pigment) this time is likely to be less.
+Notes: ¹ Resistance to minor damage during transport (rubbing) and general handling/processing, excluding scratches.
+The grading detailed is a guide only as the level of scuff resistance is dependent on the shade of the colour selected.
+Generally, the darker the colour, to greater the potential for scuffing. ² Suitability for folding and rolling post-finishing, particularly relevant for aluminium sheet for flashings etc. ³ Electro and Precious colours are not recommended if post finish fabrication (eg. rolling, folding, bending etc.) is required. ⁴ For bright colours (ie. those with high levels of colour pigment) this time is likely to be less.
 Compliance with the G.James Care & Maintenance Instructions is recommended to reduce the likelihood of chalking. ⁵ Will stain if long-term exposure occurs.
 Remove and clean any mortar on aluminium surfaces as soon as it is noticed.
-Refer to the G.James Care & Maintenance Instructions leaflet. ⁶ Warranties exceeding these terms, as promoted by Dulux and Interpon (being Suppliers), are issued from the supplier to G.James (being the Applicator) and as such the terms and conditions are not relevant or transferable to the customer.
-A copy of the Supplier's warranty (to G.James) is available upon request for the purposes of confirming the application of the powder specified and in no way transfers an extended warranty term to the customer.
+Refer to the G.James Care & Maintenance Instructions leaflet. ⁶ Standards and specifications quoted are relevant at the time of print.
+7 Warranty term is dependent on the micron level supplied, Building Class and site location.
+Warranties exceeding 10 years will be considered on application.
+8Warranties exceeding these terms, as promoted by Dulux and Interpon (being Suppliers), are issued from the supplier to G.James (being the Applicator) and as such the terms and conditions are not relevant or transferable to the customer.
+A copy of the Supplier’s warranty (to G.James) is available upon request for the purposes of confirming the application of the powder specified and in no way transfers an extended warranty term to the customer.